 Neal Ratzlaff is a naturalist and field guide author.
 Neal is a retired radiologist with a lifelong interest in natural history.

-Genevieve N. Williams is an MFA candidate at University of Nebraska, where she received an Academy of American Poets Prize.
+Genevieve N. Williams holds an MFA from University of Nebraska, where she received an Academy of American Poets Prize.
 She facilitates Omaha Writers Group, a weekly writing workshop open to the public, is a teaching artist for Nebraska Writers Collective, and works as a writing consultant for Metropolitan Community College.
 Genevieve believes an active engagement with the natural world both in our writing and also our lives is vital as we face threats as global as climate change and as local as the defunding of state parks.

 Jack Phillips is a naturalist, nature writer, consultant, and principal of The Naturalist School.